How to find and use the accessibility features on iOS iPad

 - Select Haptic Touch.

-- From the Haptic Touch menu, you can choose between fast or slow for Touch Duration and perform a Touch Duration Test.
+- From the Haptic Touch menu, you can choose between Fast, Default, or Slow for Touch Duration and perform a Touch Duration Test.

 1.3.
 Touch Accommodations